smartprocure/contexture/packages/provider-elasticsearch/src/example-types/results/README.md

 #### 3. Text blobs

 In the spirit of keeping our API simple, we generate opinionated highlighting configuration for large text blobs to improve highlighting performance.
 More often than not, it makes sense to only display highlighted fragments instead of the whole blob for these types of fields.
-Since elastic does not have a "blob" or "large text" type, we've adopted the convention of specifying a field's "subType" using elastic's [meta property](https://www.elastic.co/guide/en/elasticsearch/reference/8.11/mapping-field-meta.html):
+Since elastic does not have a "blob" or "large text" type, we've adopted the convention of specifying a field's "subType" in the schema:

 <details>